 - SPECIAL CIRCUMSTANCES (including divestment of your business and redundancy)

 - BORING BUT IMPORTANT POINTS

 - What is RBSelect?

-It’s the Group’s benefit choice programme.
+It’s the bank’s benefit choice programme.
 It allows you to elect the insurances and benefits you want – tailoring these to suit your lifestyle and making your money go further.

 - What’s my ValueAccount?

-Your salary element, benefit funding and pension benefit funding combine to form your fixed pay – or as we describe it at RBS your ValueAccount.
+Your salary, benefit funding and pension benefit funding combine to form your fixed pay – or as we describe it at RBS your ValueAccount.
 Through RBSelect, you can make this go so much further by choosing your preferred mix of cash and discounted or tax free benefits.